PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ### Session Keys

-Session keys are used by the [Node Operator](#node-operator) to sign data necessary for consensus.
-These keys are stored on the operator node itself.
-Although session keys do not hold any funds, they can be used to perform actions that could result in penalties, such as double signing.
-It is therefore critical to keep these keys secure.
+Session keys are cryptographic keys used by the [Node Operator](#node-operator) to sign data necessary for consensus and block production.
+These keys are stored on the operator node itself and are essential for participating in the network as an operator.
+Although session keys do not hold any funds, they can be used to perform actions that could result in penalties, such as double signing (equivocation), so it is critical to keep these keys secure.

 Session keys can either be generated offline and injected into the operator node or generated within the operator node by calling the appropriate RPC method.
 Once generated, session keys should be persisted.
 Session keys must either be stored within the client or mounted from secure storage via external methods.